judegomolina/Automobile-Pricing-Model/README.md

 This is a Linear Regression Model based on the following dataset from Kaggle: https://www.kaggle.com/vipashakaul/predicting-the-price-of-an-automobile

-The given dataset had 26 feature columns, 1 target column and over 200 observations, the main objectiva was to create a model to accurately predict the price of cars.
+The given dataset has 26 feature columns, 1 target column and over 200 observations, the main objective was to create a model to accurately predict the price of cars.
 In order to achieve that goal first it was necessary to preprocess the data.

 In the preprocessing step, I had to face missing values, dummies generation, outliers and turning apparently categorical variables into numerical.
 After that it was time to start